-A problem Asset can be defined as a piece of equipment that has had a significant negative impact on the manufacturing process.
+Problem assets can be defined as pieces of equipment that have had significant negative impacts on the manufacturing process.
 This definition includes:

-- Equipment that has a low MTBF (mean time between failures).
+- Equipment that has a low MTBF (mean time between failure).
 This means the equipment fails more regularly than expected.

 - Equipment that has a very high annual maintenance cost.
-This data is easily accessible from a CMMS system where cost per equipment can be viewed as a standard report or graph.
+This data is easily accessible from CMMS software where cost per equipment can be viewed as a standard report or graph.

 - Equipment that has caused production downtime.

 - Equipment that has failed shortly after its last repair.

 In order to identify the problem asset list and resolve issues, it is necessary to rank each piece of equipment based on the total cost of failure.
 This is done by adding the maintenance repair cost to the loss of production value to calculate a total cost of the impact of failure.
 The “worst” asset is the one which has the highest total cost of impact.
 Normally, the loss associated with lower production far outweighs the individual cost of a repair.